Munchausen's syndrome is a psychological disorder where someone pretends to be ill or deliberately produces symptoms of illness in themselves.

 - actively trying to get ill – such as deliberately infecting a wound by rubbing dirt into it

-Some people with Munchausen's syndrome may spend years travelling from hospital to hospital feigning a wide range of illnesses.
+Some people with Munchausen's syndrome may spend years travelling from hospital to hospital faking a wide range of illnesses.
 When it's discovered they're lying, they may suddenly leave hospital and move to another area.

 People with Munchausen's syndrome can be very manipulative and, in the most serious cases, may undergo painful and sometimes life-threatening surgery, even though they know it's unnecessary.